Arizona Senator Leaves Democrats To Become Independent - UrduPoint

 "I agreed," Schumer said in a statement.

 "Kyrsten is independent; that's how she's always been," he said.
-"I believe she's a good and effective senator and am looking forward to a productive session in the new Democratic majority Senate."
+"I believe she's a good and effective senator and looking forward to a productive session in the new Democratic majority Senate." - 'Work successfully with her' - The White House also said it expected to continue to work with Sinema.

+"Senator Sinema has been a key partner on some of the historic legislation President Biden has championed over the last 20 months," White House Press Secretary Karine Jean-Pierre said.

+"We understand that her decision to register as an independent in Arizona does not change the new Democratic majority control of the Senate, and we have every reason to expect that we will continue to work successfully with her," Jean-Pierre said in a statement.